-In order to maintain open communications between the County and its employees and to ensure that employees' general working concerns and conflicts are addressed quickly and efficiently, the County will utilize the chain of command protocol.
+A. In order to maintain open communications between the County and its employees and to ensure that employees' general working concerns and conflicts are addressed quickly and efficiently, the County will utilize the chain of command protocol.
+Employees shall first communicate issues or concerns to their immediate supervisor.
+During an emergency, employees may bypass their immediate supervisor, but will notify the supervisor as soon as possible.
 Employees have the right to present or make known their complaints, free from interference, restraint, discrimination, coercion, or reprisal.

-This provision does not apply to serious complaints such as harassment, dangerous working conditions, workplace violence and discrimination, which are otherwise addressed by the ordinance.
+B. This provision is not intended to operate as a prerequisite or barrier to serious complaints such as harassment, dangerous working conditions, workplace violence and discrimination, which are otherwise addressed by the ordinance.

-It is required that an employee discuss his concerns first with his immediate supervisor.
+Where conflict arises in the workplace, it is required that an employee discuss his concerns first with his immediate supervisor.
 The Department Head or Elected Official should utilize alternative methods of dispute resolutions, including mediation, wherever appropriate to resolve conflicts in the workplace and encourage positive working relationships between employees and management.
 The employee and their Department Head or Elected Official may utilize Human Resources as part of this process.